Check the undergraduate catalog for further details. See the Class Schedule for courses currently offered.

 Gateway to Advanced German Studies

 Focus is on reading ability, writing skills, and discussion in German about topics from German society and culture.
 Expansion of language principles taught in GERM 101-201, intercultural competency, and practical applications to a global society are expanded and emphasized.
+Includes a virtual semester-long weekly conversation tandem with a student from Germany.
 Counts as GEP requirement Global Cultures (C) credit.
 First course for students with level 4 from high school.

 GERM 301 – 3 credits (offered in Fall)